Where does the tradition of the Christmas stockings come from?

 Over the centuries, various stories and legends have been told about the life and deeds of Saint Nicholas.
 One of the most famous stories is about a poor farmer who lived happily in a small house in Patara (Turkey) with his three daughters.
 However, the family was not fortunate when the mother suddenly died of illness, leaving the mand and his three daughters in despair.
 All household chores now rested on the shoulders of the three daughters, while their father with a heavy heart (unhappily) wore out the days.

-When his daughters reached the marriageable age, the poor father became even more depressed knowing that the could not marry his daughters.
+When his daughters reached marriageable age, the poor father became even more depressed knowing that he could not marry his daughters.
 At that time, the future husband had to offer something of value, a so-called dowry, the daughters wouldn’t probably get married.
 Desperate, the father kept looking for a solution to get the daughters married while the daughters did the household.

 The story of the poor farmer and his three daughters came reached Saint Nicholas.
 Knowing of the father’s financial situation, Saint Nicholas decided to help him.
 However, Saint Nicholas wanted to do this in secret.
 On an evening Saint Nicholas went to the poor farmer's house with a bag full of gold and waited for the family to go to sleep so that he could put the bag of gold inside.
 That evening, after housekeeping, the three daughters hung their socks by the fireplace to dry.
 As soon as the father and his three daughters slept Saint Nicholas quietly went inside the house and saw the socks of the daughters.
 He carefully took a bag of gold and placed it in the sock of one of the daughters.